SM Spirituality Media

 Definition

-From the Sanskrit yuj, to yoke — the family of Indian disciplines that aim to unite the individual self with the absolute.
-Codified in Patañjali's Yoga Sūtras (c.
-2nd century BCE) as an eight-limbed path.
-The body-focused postural yoga most familiar in the West is one limb (āsana) of one branch (haṭha) of one of the four classical yogas — karma, bhakti, jñāna and rāja.
+From the Sanskrit yuj, to yoke: the family of Indian disciplines that aim to unite the individual self with the absolute.
+Patañjali's Yoga Sūtras (c.
+2nd century BCE) codify it as an eight-limbed path.
+The body-focused postural yoga most familiar in the West is one limb (āsana) of one branch (haṭha) of one of the four classical yogas: karma, bhakti, jñāna and rāja.

 written by editorial · revised continuously

-The word doesn't mean postures.
-It means yoke — the union of the individual being with the absolute.
-Patañjali's Yoga Sūtras describe this union as the natural result of stilling the modifications of the mind, and lay out an eight-limbed path (aṣṭāṅga) to reach it: ethical observances (yama), inner disciplines (niyama), posture (āsana), breath-work (prāṇāyāma), withdrawal of the senses (pratyāhāra), concentration (dhāraṇā), meditation (dhyāna), and absorption (samādhi).
+Patañjali describes union as the natural result of stilling the modifications of the mind.
+The eight-limbed path (aṣṭāṅga) is the method.
+The limbs are ethical observances (yama), inner disciplines (niyama), posture (āsana), breath-work (prāṇāyāma), withdrawal of the senses (pratyāhāra), concentration (dhāraṇā), meditation (dhyāna), and absorption (samādhi).
+Each limb supports the next.

-Modern postural yoga — the yoga most Western practitioners encounter — is essentially limb three, expanded into a fitness practice.
-This is not a criticism of postural yoga; the body is a real entry point.
+Modern postural yoga is essentially limb three expanded into a fitness practice.
+This is not a criticism.
+The body is a real entry point.
 But the eight limbs are eight, and posture is one of them.

 The four classical yogas